 The future of dental care is here.
 Digital dentistry has been a popular topic in the last few years, with many people wondering how it will affect their oral health.
 While technology has made many improvements to current practices, it can also lead to some problems.
 In this post, we will discuss some of these potential risks and how they can be mitigated by using digital 3D printing instead of traditional methods like putty molds or wax models.

 The future is here.
-It's a digital dentist, and they're called dentists of the future.
-They are also known as “digital dentistry practitioners” or “digital dentists” for short, but we'll stick with "digital" because it sounds better than "digital practitioner."
+It's a digital dentist, and they're called the dentists of the future.
+They are also known as “digital dentistry practitioners” or “digital dentists” for short, but we'll stick with "digital" because it sounds better than "digital practitioners."

 Dentists of the future are using technology to make their practices more efficient and effective than ever before.
 But don't worry—they're not going anywhere!
 In fact, many of these practices have been around for years now (even decades) but just recently realized how much potential there was in using these tools for their own benefit and growth.

 Digital impressions are more accurate, faster, and easier to use.
-They also provide a better experience for your patient.
+They also provide a better experience for your patients.

 Digital impressions are more cost-effective, as they use a single mold instead of multiple molds that must be reused over time.
 Additionally, the process is more environmentally friendly because there is no need for filling or sanding material like in traditional dental procedures.